 B48 Tuning Guide – 300whp for $1500

-The B48 is one of BMW’s newer modular engines, that are fitted in a host of entry level models in their lineup including the 230i, 330i, 430i, and 530i.
-You will find this 4 cylinder turbo to be responsive and fuel efficient.
-Though once you get used to the power, the B48 may feel a bit flat and could use performance and tuning upgrades.
-To unleash easy horsepower gains, we will be going over 5 modding options in this guide that are available for your BMW or Mini with the B48 engine.
+The B48 is one of BMW’s newer modular engines, that are fitted in a host of entry-level models in their lineup including the 230i, 330i, 430i, and 530i.
+You will find this 4-cylinder turbo to be responsive and fuel-efficient.
+However, once you get used to the power, the B48 may feel a bit flat and could use performance and tuning upgrades.
+To unleash easy horsepower gains, we will be going over 5 modding options in this guide that are available for your BMW or MINI with the B48 engine.
 Given the BMW B48 is a relatively new engine, you may consider the fact that you could be voiding your warranty with certain B48 performance mods.

 Tunes are one of the easiest modifications to unleash an additional 30-50hp and similar torque on the B48 engine.
 There are two common tunes you will come across: flash and piggyback tunes.
-Though both types tunes increase power there are some major differences between how they go about it.
+Although both types of tune increase power, there are some major differences between how they go about it.
 A flash tune essentially re-writes the factory ECU whereas a piggyback tune controls boost and allows the factory ECU to make the necessary adjustments.

-In other words, a piggyback tune uses stock timing, load, fuel tables, etc; it simply tricks the ECU into thinking boost is too low.
+In other words, a piggyback tune uses stock timing, load, fuel tables, etc; it simply tricks the ECU into thinking that boost is under the factory level.
 For example, assuming stock B48 boost target is 10psi, the piggyback tune would trick the ECU into thinking it is only running at say 5psi.
 The ECU would then increase boost another 5psi to reach its 10psi target when in reality the B48 is now actually making 15psi.
 Various sensors then make the necessary adjustments to compensate for the additional load, AFR, fueling, etc. required for the increase in boost.

 *Since piggyback tunes “trick” the ECU they are hard or impossible for dealerships to recognize.
 As long as you uninstall the tune, there should not be any evidence your B48 was ever tuned.

-JB4’s are one of the most common tunes in the BMW turbo era – and for good reason.
-The JB4 is an excellent piggyback tune with advanced safety features, simple data-logging, and tons of product support.
-You can’t go wrong with the simple plug and play installation, on the fly map changes in seconds, and impressive power gains.
-Additionally, the steering wheel controls and gauge hijacking are unique, convenient features that compliment an already excellent product for the B48 engine.
+JB4s are one of the most common tunes in the BMW turbo era – and for good reason.
+The JB4 is an excellent piggyback tune with advanced safety features, simple data logging, and tons of product support.
+You can’t go wrong with the simple plug-and-play installation, on-the-fly map changes in seconds, and impressive power gains.
+Additionally, the steering wheel controls and gauge hijacking are unique, convenient features that complement an already excellent product for the B48 engine.

 JB4 B48 HP Gains: 30-40whp